Cupra Born Review & Prices

 Space in the back seats

 Move to the back of the Born and there is plenty of room, whether it is for your head or legs.
 The seats are comfortable and the floor is flat, which adds to the spacious feel of the car.
-Your feet can easily stretch out to fit under the front seats, meaning you won’t feel cramped during a long journey.
+Your feet can easily stretch out to fit under the front seats, meaning you won’t be cramped during a long journey.

 The Cupra can fit three people across the back relatively easily.
 The middle seat is comfortable, but if it’s three adults in the back, it could be a bit of a squeeze – especially for those on the outside.